 Humble and curious, Nathalie is passionate about leadership and strategy and is ready to guide and propel the growth of local SMEs.

-As Company administrator (ASC., C-Dir), she currently serves as a member of the Board of Directors and Chair of the Governance, Human Resources and Compensation Committee of Taiga Motors Corporation.
-She is also a member of the board of directors of Laserax Inc., the Quebec Wildlife Foundation and the Bishop's University Foundation.
+As Company administrator (ASC., C-Dir), she currently serves as a member of the board of directors of Laserax Inc., the Quebec Wildlife Foundation and the Bishop's University Foundation.
 More recently, she became involved with the board of directors of EVOL as well as its governance and human resources committee.
 Nadia has also sat on many other boards of companies and NPOs, including C2Mi - Center de Collaboration MiQro Innovation and Bishop's University.

 Recognized by her peers as leader and lawyer, Nadia received the lawyer emeritus (Ad.E.) a prestigious distinction awarded by the Barreau du Québec for the excellence of her professional career, her social and community influence and her general contribution.
 She holds, among other things, a bachelor's degree in administration, a master's degree in taxation and a certificate in corporate governance.
 Nadia also had the opportunity to offer numerous training sessions and conferences in governance.

 She wishes to use her diverse background to support companies and organizations in achieving their growth and responsible development objectives, in compliance with environmental, social and governance (ESG) factors.

 She also led the planning and execution of dozens of integrated strategic brand plans for blue-chip clients including Nike, Bell Canada, Johnson & Johnson, Right to Play and Coca-Cola.
 Her vast expertise has often led her to be consulted on the development of strategic and business plans for dozens of companies in many sectors.